wiremoons/qpass/README.md

 ## About

-_Quick Password_ `qpass` : Provide a choice of passwords based on combination three letter words and different marks.
+_Quick Password_ `qpass` : Provide a choice of passwords based on a random combination of three letter words.

-Command line applications written in _Typescript_ using the [Deno](https://deno.land/) runtime.
+A cross-platform command line applications written in _Typescript_ using the [Deno](https://deno.land/) runtime.

+Each uniquely generated password uses:

+- A user defined number of three-letter words, randomly selected for the dictionary containing 1,312.
+- Two digit random numbers.
+- Marks that are additional characters such as: '#', '.', ';', '@', '%', ':',
+  '!', '>', '-', '<'.

+The above settings can be altered via either environment variables, command line flags, or the configurations file.

+The output can include colour for the random number and marks, to enhance the display and readability of the generated password.

 ## Installation